It’s time to build a medical school as diverse as the communities its doctors serve

 Toronto Metropolitan University (TMU) is embarking on a new chapter that will help shape the future of health care in Ontario.
 In March 2021, the university received a planning grant from the provincial government that supported the development of a proposal for a new kind of medical school in Brampton.
 Approved by TMU’s Senate in March 2023, the proposal details the university's innovative approach to health education and the manner in which it will address growing gaps in primary care across the province and the country at large.

 Systemic cultural inequities within the healthcare system contribute significantly to unmet care needs in Ontario.
-Toronto Metropolitan University’s School of Medicine is being designed from the ground up to provide a new model for primary care — one that’s community-driven, intentionally inclusive, and that trains doctors whose cultural awareness and humility are as crucial as their medical skills.
+Toronto Metropolitan University’s School of Medicine is being designed from the ground up to provide a new model for primary care — one that’s community-driven and intentionally inclusive, and that trains doctors whose cultural awareness and humility are as crucial as their medical skills.

-Community-centric primary care and the social determinants of health.
+Community-centred primary care and the social determinants of health.

-Providing culturally-respectful care to diverse communities.
+Providing culturally respectful care to diverse communities.

 The use of innovation and technology to improve quality of care and patient outcomes.